Venezuelan diaspora: Venezuelan refugee crisis

 During the Bolivarian Revolution, many Venezuelans have sought residence in other countries.
 According to Newsweek, the "Bolivarian diaspora is a reversal of fortune on a massive scale" as compared to the 20th century, when "Venezuela was a haven for immigrants fleeing Old World repression and intolerance".
 El Universal explained how the "Bolivarian diaspora" in Venezuela has been caused by the "deterioration of both the economy and the social fabric, rampant crime, uncertainty and lack of hope for a change in leadership in the near future".

 In 1998, the year Chavez was first elected, only 14 Venezuelans were granted U.S. asylum.
 By September 1999, 1,086 Venezuelans were granted asylum according to the U.S. Citizenship and Immigration Services.
 It has been calculated that from 1998 to 2013, over 1.5 million Venezuelans (between 4% and 6% of the Venezuela's total population) left the country following the Bolivarian Revolution.
-Former Venezuelan residents have been driven by lack of freedom, high levels of insecurity, and inadequate opportunities in the country.
+Former Venezuelan residents have been driven by lack of freedom, high levels of insecurity, and inadequate opportunities in the country, risking their lives sometimes walking the Darien Gap.
 It has also been reported that some parents in Venezuela encourage their children to leave the country because of the insecurities Venezuelans face.
 This has led to significant human capital flight in Venezuela.